arv100kri/Cognitive-Services/Content/en-us/KES/calchistogramMethod.md

 `http://<host>/calchistogram?expr=And(Composite(Author.Name=='jaime teevan'),Year>=2013)&attributes=Year,Keyword&count=4`

 The response indicates that there are 37 papers matching the query expression.
 For the *Year* attribute, there are 3 distinct values, one for each year since 2013.
 The total paper count over the 3 distinct values is 37.
-For each *Year*, the histogram shows the value, total log probability, and count of matching entities.
+For each *Year*, the histogram shows the value, total natural log probability, and count of matching entities.

 The histogram for *Keyword* shows that there are 34 distinct keywords.
 As a paper may be associated with multiple keywords, the total count (53) can be larger than the number of matching entities.
 Although there are 34 distinct values, the response only includes the top 4 because of the "count=4" parameter.